What we need to know

 paramount importance that your vertical measurements are from the top of the tray, after all, this is where the door and/or panel will be made to fit!
-The type and height of the tray it might be argued are more or less Only factors that might have a bearing on what you want us to make should factor into your description.
+The type and height of the tray it might be argued are more or less Only issues that might have a bearing on what you want us to make should factor into your description.
 This